mauricioroza/linuron_rrbs_pancreas_xtro_male_F2/README.md

   --single_end \
 ```

 The Bismark .cov files were used as input.
-Separate parts of the analysis are contained in different R scripts in /code, and the complete analysis was run through a quarto report file, rendered in code/render_quarto_reports.R with specific parameters.
+The analysis was divided in different R scripts for each step, located in /code.
+The complete pipeline was run through a quarto report file, rendered in code/render_quarto_reports.R with specific parameters.